devrosch/sciformats/lib-rs/README.md

     let file = File::open(&file_path)?;
     let mut input: Box<dyn SeekRead> = Box::new(file);

-    // Initialize scanner with all supported data types. let repo = ScannerRepository::init_all();
+    // Initialize scanner repository with all supported data types. let repo = ScannerRepository::init_all();
     // Ensure that the file has a supported format. assert!(repo.is_recognized(&file_path, &mut input));